 Option 1: Import from CSV files

 The CSV format is a simple standard to transfer tabular data between software applications.
 Every newsletter tool and digital marketing solution offer exports of your contacts in CSV files.
+CSV files are first-class citizens in Datablist.

 To import your CSV file, click the "Import CSV" button and select your file.
 Datablist will read the columns and show you a mapping page.